AlexIII/whoosh/readme.md

 export const appCounter = createShared<number>(0);
 ```
-`createShared()` accepts an initial value and returns object that represents Shared State.
+`createShared()` accepts an initial value and returns an object that represents Shared State.

 2. Use Shared State in React components